karencfisher/plant-identification/README.md

 1) Data collection: get plant images

-2) Data preprocessing and scaling
+2) Data preprocessing and scaling of images

 3) Transfer learning using Mobilenet